Urigo/angular-meteor/README.md

 | /page/post/:edit/:user            | page.post_edit_user            | edit, user   |
 | /page/post/:edit/:user/attachment | page.post_edit_user.attachment | edit, user   |

-For example, if I wanted a template to show when a user goes to <code>/post/:postId/edit</code>, then my html would look like this:
+For example, if I wanted a template to show when a user goes to <code>/post/:postId/edit</code>, then my HTML would look like this:

     <head>
       <title>ngMeteor</title>